More muscle mass equals more strength?

 Another interesting fact that people forget about McDonald is his style of bench pressing – a super wide grip.
 This technique allows smaller lifters to push heavier weights, by artificially shortening the arms and taking advantage of the powerful pectoral muscles.
 Yes, McDonald didn’t have monstrous arms, but according to lifters who have competed against him, his pecs were thick.

 In the video below you can see McDonald’s style of benching.

-The classic example is Lamar Gant who deadlifted 688 lbs at 132 lbs bodyweight.This is about 5,2 times his bodyweight.
-However, there are two very important factors that made that lift possible.
-His arms are incredibly long, which is the best possible advantage in deadlifting.
-Second, he is not tall at all, standing at 5’2”.
-Thus, for his height 132 lbs is not exactly skinny.
-He had really thick looking physique as you can see in the photo below.
+For example, Lamar Gant who pulled 688lbs while weighing 132lbs.This is about 5.2 times his bodyweight.
+However, there are two very important factors that made the lift possible.
+First, Gant’s arms are incredibly long (the best possible advantage in deadlifting).
+Second, he is very short 5’2”.
+Therefore, at 132lbs, he is not exactly skinny.
+He was pretty thick and lean.

-In addition, the smaller guys will always have higher relative strength compared to the bigger lifters who usually display better absolute strength.
+In addition, the smaller guys will always have a higher relative strength compared to the bigger lifters who usually display better absolute strength.

 Below are general powerlifting standards for naturals:

 Olympic weightlifting is a power sport relying on the ability to display “fast strength”.
 The only way to get under a heavy barbell is to be explosive.
 The Olympic lifts and their variations cannot be done slowly.
 Thus, strictly speaking, Olympic weightlifting is not a sport that focuses solely on absolute strength although that’s an important quality developed to amazing levels.